 Computer programs can aid in financial record keeping but are not a substitute for sound budgeting and financial management.

-All 4-H Council records must be kept in a safe place for at least five years.
+All 4-H Council records must be kept safe for at least five years.
 Those handling 4-H funds need to be sensitive to the confidentiality of financial information.
-For example, while records of all donor contributions must be kept, respect the donor’s wishes when it comes to publicity surrounding donations.
+For example, while records of all donor contributions must be kept, respect the donor’s wishes regarding the publicity surrounding donations.

 Guidelines on Equipment

-Councils must keep an inventory of all equipment purchased by the Council which includes item, cost, date of purchase and storage location over $100.
+Councils must keep an inventory of all equipment purchased by the Council, including the item, cost, date of purchase, and storage location over $100.
 An inventory review can be conducted by the Council on a yearly basis.

-In the event that a 4-H council owns property, contact the State 4-H Program Leader.
+In the event that a 4-H council owns the property, contact the State 4-H Program Leader.

 Debit Cards/Credit Cards

-Debit Cards and Credit Cards are not allowed, there is too much risk because purchases can happen without dual approval.
-We suggest that if a purchase needs to occur at an establishment that will not accept checks, that someone pays personally for the expense and request reimbursement from the 4-H Council.
-That way we ensure there are dual signatures and the purchase is legit.
+Debit Cards and Credit Cards are not allowed.
+There is too much risk because purchases can happen without dual approval.
+We suggest that if a purchase needs to occur at an establishment that will not accept checks, someone pays personally for the expense and requests reimbursement from the 4-H Council.
+That way, we ensure there are dual signatures and the purchase is legit.